carpentries/amy/docs/users_guide/index.md

 * **Completed** Whether the "completed" box has been checked, indicating all necessary work for that event is complete
 * **Country** Country from the event's location
 * **Continent** Continent based on the country
-* **Status** Whether the evnet is active, past, ongoing, upcoming, unpublished, published, detected changes in metadata
+* **Status** Whether the event is active, past, ongoing, upcoming, unpublished, published, detected changes in metadata
 * **Ordering** Select sort order for returned list